gioelecrispo/decoripy/README.md

-# Annotipy
+# Decoripy

-Annotipy provides a well-structured template class for creating Python decorators.
+decoripy provides a well-structured template class for creating Python decorators.
 It uses inheritance to be efficient and simple.

 ## Table of contents
 1. Motivation